Today in Middle Eastern history: the Battle of Fariskur (1250)

-Here is the eagerly (?) awaited conclusion to February’s story of the Seventh Crusade’s Battle of Mansurah.
+Today’s anniversary is the eagerly (?) awaited conclusion to February’s story of the Seventh Crusade’s Battle of Mansurah.
 When last we left our plucky yet doomed Crusaders, under the command of the very willing but not really able Louis IX of France (d.
 1270), they’d suffered a decisive defeat at Mansurah and were sent scrambling back across the Nile and from there back on north to Damietta, their Egyptian base of operations.
-The Ayyubid ruler, Turanshah (d.
-1250, but in this case that’s not a spoiler—well, not technically anyway), had by this point assumed direct command of his army, and though it was still on the opposite side of the Nile from the Crusaders, he’d dispatched a force downriver (which, this being the Nile, means north) to block his enemy’s retreat.
+The Ayyubid sultan, Turanshah (d.
+1250, which in this case is not a spoiler—well, not technically anyway), had by this point assumed direct command of his army, and though it was still on the opposite side of the Nile from the Crusaders, he’d dispatched a force downriver (which, this being the Nile, means north) to block his enemy’s retreat.

 With all due respect to the future Saint Louis, his Crusading career doesn’t suggest much in the way of great battlefield acumen.
 But it must have been apparent to him that his (and his army’s) proverbial goose was cooked.
 That seems to me to be the only way to make sense of the fact that he kept his army encamped, stationary, for almost two months, despite lacking the supplies (or supply lines) it would take to sustain such a deployment.
 He simply didn’t have another alternative.
 He could take the field in what would certainly have been a defeat, or he could just…wait and hope for some unexpected event that would give his army the chance to make a break for it.
 Turanshah was allegedly unpopular with his mamluk soldiers.
 Maybe being in close proximity would raise tempers and cause some Ayyubid infighting?
 Maybe God would intervene to save them, since after all they were on this quest in His name.
 In this case the possibility of the unknown was better than the known alternative.

-Louis opted for the former, but just to keep things interesting he let Turanshah know that he was now willing trade Damietta for Jerusalem, a course of action that he and his generals had considered and ultimately rejected after they had captured Damietta in the first place.
-This was the same offer that the Ayyubid Sultan al-Kamil (d.
-1238) had made to the Crusaders of the Fifth Crusade, which they’d rejected before being totally defeated.
+So Louis opted for an extended camp out, but just to keep things interesting he let Turanshah know that he was now willing trade Damietta for Jerusalem.
+Louis and his generals had considered and ultimately rejected that idea after they captured Damietta in the first place.
+This was the same offer that then-Ayyubid Sultan al-Kamil (d.
+1238) had made to the Crusaders of the Fifth Crusade, which they’d also rejected before being totally defeated.
 The Crusaders, as hapless as they could be, had by that point come to understand that they would never be able to hold Jerusalem securely without also controlling Egypt, even indirectly.
 So trading the latter for the former accomplished nothing.
 Louis now made the offer purely in a desperate attempt to buy the remnants of his army a quick exit from Egypt.
 But Turanshah wasn’t having it.
 Had Louis floated this offer before Mansurah he might have gotten a nibble from the Ayyubids.
-But now Turanshah knew the Crusaders had no leverage with which to bargain, and that this offer was a bluff.
+But now Turanshah knew the Crusaders had no leverage with which to bargain, and that this offer was made in almost total desperation.

 The actual “Battle” of Fariskur probably wasn’t much of a battle.
-On the night of April 5, when it was clear that the Crusaders couldn’t keep waiting for some deus ex machina to save them, Louis ordered his men to break camp and make a beeline for Damietta.
+On the night of April 5, when it was clear that the Crusaders couldn’t keep waiting for some deus ex machina to save them, Louis ordered his men to break camp and make a dash for Damietta.
 They managed to get to Fariskur, about halfway to their goal, before further forward movement became impossible.
-On either April 6 or April 7 (I’ve seen both in secondary literature, but I’m going with April 6 because I feel like it), Louis surrendered his army–or whatever was left of it–to the Ayyubids.
+On either April 6 or April 7 (I’ve seen both in secondary literature, but I’m going with April 6 because I feel like it), Louis surrendered his army to the Ayyubids.
 Turanshah executed pretty much every Crusader who wouldn’t fetch him anything in ransom.
 The rest, including Louis, he took prisoner.
 He finally agreed to release them in late April, in exchange for a hefty tribute payment and the return of Damietta.
 All of them, that is, except Louis, who was to remain in Ayyubid custody until his ransom was paid.

 Then a funny thing happened.
-You know how Louis had been hoping that the mamluks would assassinate Turanshah, and that the resulting chaos would save his army?
-Well, it was too late to save his army, but those mamluks did assassinate the hell out of Turanshah on May 2.
-It seems that Turanshah had his own cadre of personal slaves (the word mamluk is one Arabic word for slave) that he preferred over the “Bahri” cadre of mamluks who dominated his army at the time.
+Remember how Louis had maybe, just maybe, there was a chance the mamluks would assassinate Turanshah, and that the resulting chaos would save his army?
+Well, he was wrong about the timing but right about the murder, which happened on May 2.
+It seems that Turanshah had his own cadre of personal slaves (the word mamluk is one Arabic word for slave) that he preferred over the “Bahri” cadre who dominated his army at the time.
 So the Bahris, led by the mamluk officer Baybars (who had a real penchant for assassination, as it turns out), decided to kill Turanshah, wipe out the by now bottomed-out Ayyubid Dynasty, and take control of the sultanate for themselves.
-The Mamluks, now a dynasty unto themselves, had bigger fish to fry (having just committed a coup) and were happy to let Louis go after only half his ransom had been paid (though he was still technically on the hook for the other half) and Damietta was handed over.
+The Mamluks were suddenly preoccupied with the demands of consolidating a kingdom, and were happy to let Louis go after only half his ransom had been paid (though he was still technically on the hook for the other half) and Damietta was handed over.